pletzer/firstStepsInViz/README.md

 rr2 = (xx**2 + yy**2).reshape((numPoints,))
 xyz[:, 2] = 0.2*numpy.sin(10.*rr2)/numpy.sqrt(2.*rr2)
 ```
-and run
+and run:
 ```bash
 python grid/polarWithPointDataLutBump.py
 ```

 ## Going fully 3D <a name="threed"></a>

-The previous example was not really in 3D - it represented a surface in 3D and a surface is a 2D object.
-Do
+The previous example was not really in 3D - it displayed a surface which is a 2D object.

+Try:
 ```bash
 python 3d/cube.py
 ```